White Waltham: History

 The area was made up of a few manor houses, many of which evolved into country houses, for example Waltham Place, with its organic farm and gardens which are open to the public.
-The Church of England parish church of St Mary dates from Normans times, but has many fourteenth century and Victorian features.
-Frequent disputes as to the boundary between White Waltham and Bray occurred at intervals since 1286 and Thomas Hearne, historian, gives an account of the beating of the boundaries in his own life-time, mentioning all the place-names and commenting on 'the insolence of the parishioners of Bray in transgressing their bounds.'
+The Church of England parish church of St Mary dates from Norman times, but has many fourteenth-century and Victorian features.
+Frequent disputes as to the boundary between White Waltham and Bray occurred at intervals since 1286 and Thomas Hearne, historian, gives an account of the beating of the bounds in his own life-time, mentioning all the place-names and commenting on 'the insolence of the parishioners of Bray in transgressing their bounds.'

 Sir Constantine Henry Phipps, Lord Chancellor of Ireland, was buried at St. Mary in 1723.
 Thomas Hearne was born at Littlefield Green in 1678.
 Acquiring the patronage of the local lord of the manor, Francis Cherry, he rose to become assistant-keeper of the Bodleian Library in Oxford and the author of many important works.
 White Waltham School was established in 1828 and has been developed and expanded since, providing primary education for pupils between the ages of 5 and 11 and has legal academy status.
 The area had approximately half of the population in the late Victorian period but was overall significantly poorer in terms of real property.

 Today White Waltham has more than five times as many homes with 1,214.
 The area's agriculture was noted as of high fertility justifying its protection after World War II.
 After World War II the south of White Waltham was proposed as land for Berkshire's new town to rehouse Londoners made homeless by The Blitz.
 However, central and local government agreed in 1949 to use the alternative of Bracknell, as the White Waltham site would have encroached on good quality agricultural land, and was not on a railway.